-- 1) Select an object in the drawing. - 2) Click on the small triangle ▼ to the right of Fill Color on the Line and Filling or Draw toolbar to open the last palette used. - 3) Select a color palette to use from the palette drop-down list.
+- 1) Select an object in the drawing. - 2) Click on the triangle ▼ to the right of Fill Color on the Line and Filling or Draw toolbar to open the last color palette used. - 3) Select a color palette to use from the Line Color drop-down list. - 4) Click on a color from the colors displayed in the color palette, or select a color that has been previously used from those displayed in Recent.
+The color palette closes and the selected fill color is applied to the selected line.